Colored by boron that might have once been in Earth's ocean.

 Although these ideas were surprising, they may provide a logical explanation as to why blue diamonds are found at only a small number of mines.
 These are mine locations that were positioned above slab of deeply subducted oceanic crust when material from that great depth ascended rapidly to Earth's surface - without melting.

 Famous Blue Diamonds

 In April 2019, the Okavango Diamond Company, a company wholly-owned by the government of Botswana, presented the "Okavango Blue", a 20.46-carat blue diamond.
 The Gemological Institute of America graded the color of the gem as Fancy Deep blue, and its clarity as VVS.

 Blue diamonds don't come much better than this!

 The Okavango Blue was cut from a 41.11-carat rough diamond discovered at the Orapa Mine in Botswana.
 The Orapa Mine is the world's largest open-pit diamond mine on the basis of area.
 It is owned by Debswana, a joint venture of the government of Botswana and De Beers.

 The Hope Diamond

-The Hope Diamond is a 45.55-carat, antique cushion cut, Fancy Dark grayish blue diamond owned by the Smithsonian Institution.
+The Hope Diamond is a 45.52-carat antique cushion cut Fancy Dark grayish blue diamond owned by the Smithsonian Institution.
 It has been in their collection and on almost continuous public display since 1958.
 It has an estimated value of between $200 and $250 million.

-The diamond has always been a primary attraction at the Smithsonian, and it is the most popular exhibit of the Smithsonian's gem collection.
-That attention, and a storied history that can be traced back to 1653, has made the Hope Diamond the best-known gemstone of all time.
+The diamond has always been a primary attraction at the Smithsonian.
+It is also the most popular exhibit of the Smithsonian's gem collection.
+That attention - and a storied history that can be traced back to 1653 - has made the Hope Diamond the best-known gemstone of all time.

 Blue Moon of Josephine